azarketa/Thermodynamics-theoretical-pills/source/03_Equilibrium_temperature_processes.md

 A **process** represents the *transition between two states*.
 It can be viewed as a path that links an initial state $(1)$ and a final state $(2)$.

-:::{admonition} Important: definition of process
+:::{warning} Important: definition of process
-:class: warning
 A thermodynamic process is any transformation that carries a system from one equilibrium state to another.
 The **path** followed and the **time** required to reach the final state define the type of process.
 :::